michaelbaudino/addic7ed-ruby/README.md

 * [x] add Rubocop
 * [x] move user agents and languages to a config file
 * [ ] add specs for parsing
+* [ ] Create a `Dockerfile` for the CLI

 ### Is it working ?

-Until next time Addic7ed break their HTML/CSS structure, yes :smile:
+As long as Addic7ed HTML/CSS structure remains the same: yes :smile:

 ### How to use it ?